Evolution of snake venom: Evolutionary history

 The "Toxicoferan hypothesis" was subsequently challenged.
 A study performed in 2014 found that homologs of 16 venom proteins, which had been used to support the single origin hypothesis, were all expressed at high levels in a number of body tissues.
 The authors therefore suggested that previous research, which had found venom proteins to be conserved across the supposed Toxicoferan lineage, might have misinterpreted the presence of more generic "housekeeping" genes across this lineage, as a result of only sampling certain tissues within the reptiles' bodies.
 Therefore, the authors suggested that instead of evolving just once in an ancestral reptile, venom evolved independently in multiple lineages, including once prior to the radiation of the "advanced" snakes.
 A 2015 study found that homologs of the so-called "toxic" genes were present in numerous tissues of a non-venomous snake, the Burmese python.
 One of the authors stated that they had found homologs to the venom genes in many tissues outside the oral glands, where venom genes might be expected.
 This demonstrated the weaknesses of only analyzing transcriptomes (the total messenger RNA in a cell).
 The team suggested that pythons represented a period in snake evolution before major venom development.
 The researchers also found that the expansion of venom gene families occurred mostly in highly venomous caenophidian snakes (also referred to as "colubrid snakes"), thus suggesting that most venom evolution took place after this lineage diverged from other snakes.
 The debate over the Toxicoferan hypothesis is driven in part by disagreement over the definition of a venom.
 As of 2022, the Toxicoferan hypothesis remains a prevalent view.
+A proposed resolution to this debate described venom as a system assembled incrementally through gradual recruitment and elaboration of pre-existing proteins, rather than not an all-or-nothing trait that either evolved once or multiple times.
+Zancolli and Casewell argued that some venom components are ancient and broadly shared across squamates, whereas more elaborate features such as front-fanged delivery systems evolved more recently and independently, built upon pre-existing secretory infrastructure.
+This ancestral recruitment model is supported by findings that major toxin families predated the main radiations of advanced snakes, suggesting that the diversity of venom seen today reflects the retention, loss, and modification of an ancestral molecular toolkit rather than repeated independent invention.